Goykhman/numbox/docs/numbox.core.work.rst

 `Work` is a unit of calculation work that is designed to be included as a node on a jitted graph of other `Work` nodes.

+`Work` type subclasses :class:`numbox.core.work.node.Node` and follows the logic of its graph design.
+However, since numba StructRef does not support low-level subclasses (between `NodeType` and `WorkType`), the relation between `Node` and `Work` follows the composition pattern.
+Namely, the members of the `Node` payload are a header in the payload of `Work`, allowing to perform a meaningful :func:`numbox.utils.lowlevel.cast`.

 The best way to create `Work` object instance is via the :func:`numbox.core.work.work.make_work` constructor that can be invoked either from Python or jitted scope (plain-Python or jitted `run` function below)::